-Budgeted cost: £54,250
+Budgeted cost: £41,480

-Activity Evidence that supports this approach Challenge number(s) addressed Adapted Curriculum - will provide small group tuition in core subjects by fully qualified teachers three times per week plus additional interventions Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
+Activity Evidence that supports this approach Challenge number(s) addressed Lead Practitioners - will provide coaching to teachers and carry out small group tuition in core subjects by fully qualified teachers three times per week plus additional interventions £41,480 (cost of two teachers providing equivalent of 3 mornings of lead practitioner support) Coaching - Evidence highlights how supporting high quality teaching is pivotal in improving children's outcomes.
+This approach enables teachers to have continuous, personalised CPD and support from experienced colleagues.
+Link to review of underpinning research for 'What makes great teaching?'
+(Pg 27 - Peer Assistance and Reviews research) Smaller Group tuition - Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
 Some studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact.
-1 £54,250 (cost of two teachers providing equivalent of 5 days adapted curriculum teaching plus interventions) Link to the EEF Small Group Tuition Teaching and Learning Toolkit
+Link to the EEF Small Group Tuition Teaching 3 & 4 and Learning Toolkit